 Security and privacy are of utmost concern for exchanges.
 However, existing AML and KYC practices for many exchanges are lacking, and solutions to on-board customers and prevent money laundering are either too invasive or too relaxed.
 Now, with the emergence of decentralized exchanges and growth of privacy coins, there is even greater pressure for policymakers to enforce strong compliance.

-“With cryptographically controlled privacy mechanisms, it is possible to have both anonymity and responsible disclosure of the source of funds for legitimate purposes such as criminal or terrorist investigations and AML compliance,” said Dave Jevans, CipherTrace CEO.
+“With cryptographically controlled privacy mechanisms, it is possible to have both anonymity and responsible disclosure of the source of funds for legitimate purposes such as A Criminal is an individual or group who has been convicted ...
+More or terrorist investigations and AML compliance,” said Dave Jevans, CipherTrace CEO.
 “This is the direction that CipherTrace is working on for the future growth of cryptocurrencies globally.
 We believe that there are technological and regulatory solutions that can preserve privacy while enabling security and compliance.”

 CipherTrace develops cryptocurrency anti-money laundering, cryptocurrency forensics, blockchain threat intelligence and regulatory monitoring solutions.
 Leading exchanges, banks, investigators, regulators and digital asset businesses use CipherTrace to trace transaction flows and comply with regulatory anti-money laundering requirements, fostering trust in the cryptocurrency economy.
 CipherTrace was founded in 2015 by experienced Silicon Valley entrepreneurs with deep expertise in cybersecurity, eCrime, payments, banking, encryption, and virtual currencies.
 The U.S. Department of Homeland Security (DHS) Science and Technology (S&T) and DARPA initially funded CipherTrace, and it is backed by leading New York and Silicon Valley venture capital investors.